Skip to content

 Here are a few examples for an extra unique look and feel:

-embossed looking design
+embossed looking design of koi fish

 • The Embossing effect – Inkjet printers can quickly achieve an embossing effect on cardboard surfaces by controlling the amount of UV-curable inkjet ink applied to their primary packaging.